Egypt Vision 2030: Hayah Karima

 Hala Al-Said, Minister of Planning and Economic Development, stated that the project covers all the UN Sustainable Development Goals (SDG) in its various dimensions.
 Hayah Karima was listed in the UN's SDG's Good Practices report.

 Overall, with its 3 phases, the megaproject aims to significantly improve the quality of life and livelihood of 60 million Egyptians living in the countryside.

 It is reported that the megaproject mitigated the damages of COVID-19 considerably of the targeted groups.

 New Administrative Capital

-The New Administrative Capital, Egypt's new capital city is the largest project in modern Egypt, which includes many of Egypt's planned and current mega projects under construction.
-These mega projects include the Iconic Tower, The Octagon, Oblisco Capitale, Capital Park, Al-Fattah Al-Aleem Mosque, Cathedral of the Nativity of Christ and the Central Business District (CBD), Olympic City, Capital International Airport.
+The New Administrative Capital, Egypt's new capital city, is the largest project in modern-day Egypt, which includes many of Egypt's planned and current mega projects under construction.
+These mega projects include the Iconic Tower, The Octagon, Oblisco Capitale, Green River Park, Al-Fattah al-Aleem Mosque, Cathedral of the Nativity of Christ, Cairo and the Central Business District (CBD), Olympic City, and Capital International Airport.